 On all Southern Crossings tours, you are met at the airport by one of our representatives (holding a Southern Crossings placard), who will accompany you to our joining hotel.
 No bargaining or being ripped off by airport taxis!

 International flight to/from Lima, pre- & post- tour accommodation, visas, vaccinations, personal insurance, meals except where specified above, drinks, laundry, souvenirs or tips.
-Medical travel insurance is not included through Southern Crossings though we do require that you have a policy, cancellation insurance is advisable.
-Any medical insurance is acceptable.
+Medical travel insurance is not included through Southern Crossings, cancellation insurance is advisable.

 We will gladly arrange additional accommodation for you before or after your trip:

 In Lima/Cusco/Machu Picchu: $150 double/$130 single.